goerwin/keyremapper/README.md

 - TODO:

 ## Issues
-- alt + c (click) in external keyboard keeps repeating itself
+- alt + c (click) in mechanical keyboard keeps repeating itself.
+  It was because rapid a fire setting that was set to increase key repeat speed.
+(FIXED)
 - alt + tab, release tab, caps + h/l.
 Does not work properly (FIXED)
 - simulated drag then R_option + tab to switch tabs.
 Doesnt work
 - while in explorer, the lwin+lalt+c doesn't select multiple files/folders (FIXED)